We provide technical assistance and support to rural hospitals.

 - Develops long-term solutions to rural health problems

 This is a nationwide program.
 Each state has a SORH.

 Contact your State Office of Rural Health.

-- Rural health care quality - Medicare Beneficiary Quality Improvement Project (MBQIP)
+- Rural health care quality - Medicare Beneficiary Quality Improvement Program (MBQIP)

 - Financial health and hospital operations

 - Health of people who live in rural areas

 SHIP funds state governments to support rural hospitals with 49 beds or fewer.
 These funds improve operations.